molly-cutler/molly-cutler.github.io/_pages/about.md

 Hello!
 I'm Molly and I'm a fourth-year PhD student in linguistics at New York University.
 My research is primarily in sociolinguistics, with additional interests in syntax and in psycholinguistics and language acquisition.
 My advisor is Laurel MacKenzie.
 You can read more about my research interests below.

 Prior to starting at NYU, I received an A.B. in Linguistics from Princeton University, with a certificate (minor) in Cognitive Science.
-At Princeton, my senior thesis was advised by Alex Göbel and my junior paper (independent research) was advised by Catalina Méndez Vallejo, and I was a research assistant with Casey Lew-Williams and Martin Zettersten in the Princeton Baby Lab.

 Outside of linguistics, I'm a classical clarinetist and a knitter, and a very amateur runner and rock climber.
 I also love trivia competitions, watching baseball, and my hometown of Philadelphia.